Skip to content

 ts

-type MiddlewareHandler = (ctx: any, next: () => void) => void | Promise<void>
+type MiddlewareHandler<TCtx = any> = (ctx: TCtx, next: () => void) => void | Promise<void>

 ts

-import type { MiddlewareHandler } from '@forinda/kickjs-core'
+import type { MiddlewareHandler } from '@forinda/kickjs'

-import type { RequestContext } from '@forinda/kickjs-http'
+import type { RequestContext } from '@forinda/kickjs'

-const authMiddleware: MiddlewareHandler = async (ctx: RequestContext, next) => {
+const authMiddleware: MiddlewareHandler<RequestContext> = async (ctx, next) => {

-const token = ctx.headers['authorization']
+const token = ctx.headers['authorization'] // fully typed

 if (!token) return ctx.badRequest('Missing authorization header')